cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### `sending_done(self)`

 Method to notify the Orchestrator that all data for the trial, from this session, has been sent.
 This can be called only when the session is ending.
-When starting the session, if the `auto_done_sending` parameter is True, this method should not be called, and if the parameter is False, it MUST be called to end the trial properly.
+When starting the session (see `EnvironmentSession` and `ActorSession`), if the `auto_done_sending` parameter is True, this method should not be called, and if the parameter is False, it MUST be called to end the trial properly.

 Parameters: None